Skip to content ↓

 1. Introduction

-1. This framework, and its supporting policies, is intended to make it clear to staff, Board Members, governors, contractors and potential contractors and other service users and our regulators that the Trust takes fraud and corruption seriously and will take robust action against perpetrators where actual or attempted fraud or corruption is detected.
+1. This framework, and its supporting policies, is intended to make it clear to staff, Board Members, Community Council Members (CCMs), contractors and potential contractors and other service users and our regulators that the Trust takes fraud and corruption seriously and will take robust action against perpetrators where actual or attempted fraud or corruption is detected.

-1. Throughout this policy, reference to “those charged with governance” is a blanket term referring to those charged with governance, and includes Trustees, Board Members, Committee Members and AGC Members at academy level.
+1. Throughout this policy, reference to “those charged with governance” is a blanket term referring to those charged with governance, and includes Trustees, Board Members and Committee Members.
 Where responsibility lies with a particular sub-group of those charged with governance, such as Trust Board, this will be specifically referred to.

-1. This framework, and its supporting policies, is also designed to encourage staff and those charged with governance to minimise the risk of fraud, to promote detection and to ensure that staff and those charged with governance are clear what action needs to be taken if they suspect actual or attempted fraud or corruption.
-Staff and those charged with governance should read the Fraud Response Plan alongside this strategy.
+1. This framework, and its supporting policies, is also designed to encourage staff, CCMs those charged with governance to minimise the risk of fraud, to promote detection and to ensure that staff, CCMs and those charged with governance are clear what action needs to be taken if they suspect actual or attempted fraud or corruption.
+Staff, CCMs and those charged with governance should read the Fraud Response Plan alongside this strategy.

-1. The Trust will ensure that staff and those charged with governance receive the necessary training and / or guidance to ensure they understand their responsibilities and action they need to take if they suspect attempted or actual fraud or corruption.
+1. The Trust will ensure that staff, CCMs and those charged with governance receive the necessary training and / or guidance to ensure they understand their responsibilities and action they need to take if they suspect attempted or actual fraud or corruption.

 1. Definitions